jasonjac2/OneMoreWiki/~-Developer-Notes.md

 1. Add a button control to the Properties\Ribbon.xml file
    1. Specify a unique id and label property
-   1. Choose an appropriate imageMso name from [imageMso List (PDF saved)](https://bert-toolkit.com/imagemso-list.html)
+   1. Choose an appropriate imageMso name from [imageMso List](https://bert-toolkit.com/imagemso-list.html)
    1. If an enabler is needed, specify the required one with a getEnabled property
    1. Set the onAction property to the &lt;name&gt;Cmd method added to AddIns.cs